xbeat/Machine-Learning/README.md

 Multi-scale context aggregation is a technique used in deep learning to capture information at different scales.
 Dilated convolutions, also known as atrous convolutions, are a key component of this approach.
 They allow for expanding the receptive field without increasing the number of parameters or computational cost.

+## Python String Methods startswith() and endswith()

+Understanding startswith() and endswith() with Multiple Substrings

+The startswith() and endswith() methods in Python are commonly used to check if a string begins or ends with a specific substring.
+However, a lesser-known feature is their ability to accept multiple substrings as a tuple, enabling more efficient and concise code.

 ## Calculating Surface Speed from Earth s Rotation

 Earth's Rotation and Surface Speed